Basketball Ireland - Clean Sport Commitment Statement

 Basketball Ireland has adopted the Sport Ireland and World Anti Doping Agency (WADA) position that cheating, including doping, in sport is fundamentally contrary to the spirit of sport, undermining the otherwise positive impact of sport on society.

-The consequences of not adhering to Anti-Doping rules can be severe for athletes and their support personnel such as coaches and parents; therefore it is critical that any questions/concerns be clarified with either the Anti- Doping Officer in Basketball Ireland or the Irish Sports Council.
+The consequences of not adhering to Anti-Doping rules can be severe for athletes and their support personnel such as coaches and parents; therefore it is critical that any questions/concerns be clarified with either the Anti- Doping Officer in Basketball Ireland or Sport Ireland.

 The following sections highlight key areas with regard to Anti-Doping.
 Basketball Ireland advises all members to read and understand the anti-doping rules and to understand your responsibilities under the rules.
 The consequences of not adhering to Anti-Doping rules can be severe for athletes and their support personnel such as coaches and parents; therefore it is critical that any questions/concerns be clarified with either the Basketball Ireland Anti-Doping Officer or Sport Ireland.